madison-web-solutions/php-enum/readme.md

 You can define any other methods you like in the class - in the example below, there's an additional `charge()` method for calculating shipping charges.

-Note that the constructor method is protected - instances of the Enum class should not be created directly.
+Note that the constructor method is private - instances of the Enum class cannot be created directly.

 ```
 class ShippingMethod extends \MadisonSolutions\Enum\Enum